nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-4.md

 2. Water crops.
 3. If you do not have 150 Wood, withdraw the Axe and Scythe from the Chest and fell Trees in the same manner as before until you have 150 Wood.
 You can fell Oak Trees now that they will drop Acorns.
    - The 150 Wood is for two more Chests and a [Scarecrow](https://stardewvalleywiki.com/Scarecrow).

-4. Craft a Chest and keep it in your inventory.
+- If you are purchasing more Bait at the Fish Shop:

-5. Deposit your entire inventory into The Farm Chest.
+  1. Deposit your entire inventory into The Farm Chest.
 Withdraw the following:
      - Fiberglass Rod
+     - The Hoe if you still need an Artifact
+     - Chub for eating if you took them with you yesterday
+     - The fish you took with you yesterday for the Bait purchase
+  2. Skip to [The Beach](#the-beach) section below.

+- If you are not purchasing more Bait at the Fish Shop:

+  1. Craft a Chest and keep it in your inventory.
+  2. Deposit your entire inventory into The Farm Chest.
+Withdraw the following:
+     - Fiberglass Rod
      - The newly-crafted Chest
      - The Hoe if you still need an Artifact and you are traveling to the Fish Shop to buy more Bait
      - Chub for eating if you took them with you yesterday
      - The fish you took with you if you are visiting the Fish Shop to purchase more Bait
-6. If you are visiting the Fish Shop to purchase more bait, travel to the Beach and skip to [The Beach](#the-beach) section below.
+  3. If you don't need to visit the Fish Shop to purchase more Bait, travel to The Mountain and skip to [The Mountain](#the-mountain) section below.
-7. Travel to The Mountain.
+  4. Skip to [The Mountain](#the-mountain) section below.

 ### The Beach